The combined degree programs are administered on behalf of the Richard Ivey School of Business and the Don Wright Faculty of Music.

 All students will take: Business Administration 3300K, Business Administration 3301K, Business Administration 3302K, Business Administration 3303K, Business Administration 3304K, Business Administration 3311K, Business Administration 3316K, Business Administration 3321K, Business Administration 3322K, Business Administration 3323K.

-A minimum of 4.0 Music elective courses must be completed for the module in Years 2 through 5, at least 3.0 of which must be at the 2000 level or above.
+A minimum of 4.5 Music elective courses must be completed for the module in Years 2 through 5 at the 2000-level or above.

 *First-year students must include 1.0 course from each of two of the three categories (A, B, and C).
 At least 1.0 course must be chosen from each of the three categories (A, B and C).